SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Motivation

 \section{Motivation}

-This section presents our motivation for reducing communication overhead.
-We examine why existing approaches fail to minimize this overhead despite various optimization attempts.
-Our analysis reveals two fundamental issues: current communication strategies transmit redundant data {(\Cref{sec:mot_strategies})}, and they ignore the hierarchical structure of modern interconnects {(\Cref{sec:mot_hierarchy})}.
-We demonstrate that these problems are interdependent—solving one without the other yields limited benefits—thus motivating our unified approach {(\Cref{sec:mot_summary})}.
+This section presents our motivation for reducing communication overhead {in distributed SpMM}.
+We examine why existing approaches fail to minimize this overhead despite various \mbox{optimization} attempts.
+Our analysis reveals two fundamental issues: current communication strategies transmit redundant data {(\Cref{sec:mot_strategies})}, and they ignore the hierarchical structure of modern interconnects {(\Cref{sec:mot_hierarchy})}. {We demonstrate that these problems are inter-dependent: solving one without the other yields limited benefits, motivating our unified approach (\Cref{sec:mot_summary}).}

-\subsection{Redundancy In Existing Communication Strategies}
+\subsection{Redundancy in Existing Communication Strategies}

 In 1D row-partitioned distributed SpMM, each process $p$ owns row blocks $\mathbf{A}^{(p,:)}$, $\mathbf{B}^{(p,:)}$, and $\mathbf{C}^{(p,:)}$.
 To compute its output $\mathbf{C}^{(p,:)}$, each process obtains non-local data by either receiving required rows of $\mathbf{B}$ or collecting partial results of $\mathbf{C}$ from other processes.
-We examine three representative communication schemes for distributed SpMM, identifying redundancy reduction opportunities. ~\Cref{tab:notation_comm} summarizes the notations used in our analysis.
+We examine three representative communication schemes for distributed SpMM, identifying redundancy reduction opportunities. \Cref{tab:notation_comm} summarizes the notations used in our analysis.

-\textit{\textbf{1) Sparsity-oblivious (block-based) communication:}} In the sparsity-oblivious scheme~\cite{tripathy2020reducing}, each process fetches complete row blocks $\mathbf{B}^{(i,:)}$ from remote process $i$, regardless of the sparsity pattern in $\mathbf{A}$.
-The communication volume from process $i$ to process $j$ equals the size of row block $\mathbf{B}^{(i,:)}$:
+\textit{\textbf{1) Sparsity-oblivious (block-based) communication:}} {In the sparsity-oblivious scheme~\cite{tripathy2020reducing}, each process fetches the complete row blocks $\mathbf{B}^{(q,:)}$ from each remote process $q$, regardless of the sparsity pattern in $\mathbf{A}$.} The communication volume from process $q$ to process $p$ equals the size of the row block $\mathbf{B}^{(q,:)}$:

 \textit{\textbf{2) Sparsity-aware (column-based) communication:}} The sparsity-aware scheme~\cite{mukhopadhyay2024sparsity, zhang2025cola} fetches only the rows of $\mathbf{B}$ corresponding to unique column indices of nonzeros in $\mathbf{A}$.
 As shown in~\Cref{fig/method:complicated_post_graph}, process $P_0$ fetches only rows $\mathbf{b}_{5,:}$, $\mathbf{b}_{6,:}$, and $\mathbf{b}_{7,:}$ from $P_1$ based on the nonzero columns in $\mathbf{A}^{(0,1)}$.
-The communication volume from process $i$ to process $j$ is:
+The communication volume from process $q$ to process $p$ is: